 We support you to find information in a variety of ways.
 When self-help tools and resources do not guide you to the information you need, assistance is provided through a range of channels, including:

 What we can do initially

 If you visit the Library and ask us for assistance, we will advise you on how to get started with your research, suggest appropriate resources and support you to use our databases and catalogues effectively.

 If you phone we are generally able to spend up to 10 minutes advising on the most appropriate information resources to guide you in your search including assistance on how to use our databases and catalogues effectively.

 Your enquiry may be referred to staff for a written response.

 You may also be referred to another information provider if that is most appropriate.

-What we undertake as a research enquiry
+What we undertake as an online research enquiry